UKGC Credit Card Ban for Gambling Products

 For starters, the NHS provides specialised health services for UK players aged 16 and over in England and Wales.
 There are also support groups and organisations specialised in different methods of support and counselling treatments for gambling addiction.
 You can reach GamCare’s National Gambling Helpline by calling 080 0808 8020 133.
 Gamblers Anonymous UK also offers a 12-step recovery programme.

 You may be familiar with some measures because they impact your online casino accounts.
 These include financial checks carried out by online casinos, and financial and time limits on play.
 These measures are meant to prevent the risks of gambling addiction, but there are other resources at your disposal.
-For more details about compulsive gambling behaviour, gambling addiction and resources and treatments available to you, click here to see our full list of organisations that help compulsive gamblers.
+For more details about compulsive gambling behaviour, gambling addiction and resources and treatments available to you, here is a full list of organisations that help compulsive gamblers.